-UKIPO offers Response to EU Trade Mark Directive 2015
+UK Implementation of EU Trade Mark Directive 2015 Comes into Force

-The UK IPO has published its Response to the Consultation on the Implementation of the EU Trade Mark Directive 2015, which is required to be implemented into UK law by 14 January 2019.
+The UK IPO published its Response to the Consultation on the Implementation of the EU Trade Mark Directive 2015 in 2018.

 The new Trade Mark Directive aims to update and further harmonise existing trade mark law applying to the national trade mark systems so that the conditions for obtaining and holding a trade mark are in the main, identical in EU Member States.